rgyoung6/DBTCShiny/README.md

 ***

 ## Sequence BLAST
-seq_BLAST() - Search fasta files of unknown sequences against a BLAST formatted database.
+seq_BLAST() - Search [Fasta](https://en.wikipedia.org/wiki/FASTA_format) files of unknown sequences against a BLAST formatted database.

 ### Input
 Provide a location for the BLAST database you would like to use by selecting a file in the target directory (This can be a built database using the make_BLAST_DB() function or a preformatted [NCBI BLAST database](https://www.ncbi.nlm.nih.gov/books/NBK62345/#blast_ftp_site.The_blastdb_subdirectory)).
-Then provide the location of the query sequence files by indicating a file in a directory that contains the fasta files.
+Then provide the location of the query sequence files by indicating a file in a directory that contains the [Fasta](https://en.wikipedia.org/wiki/FASTA_format) files.
 Provide the path for the blast+ blastn program.
 Finally, provide the minimum query sequence length to BLAST (Default = 100), the depth of the BLAST returned results (default = 200), and finally the number of cores to process the function (default = 1, Windows implementation can only use a single core and will default to this value when running on Windows).

 ### Arguments
 - <strong>databasePath -</strong> The location of a file in a directory where the desired BLAST database is located.
-- <strong>querySeqPath -</strong> The local path for the directory containing all of the fasta files wishing to be BLASTed
+- <strong>querySeqPath -</strong> The local path for the directory containing all of the [Fasta](https://en.wikipedia.org/wiki/FASTA_format) files wishing to be BLASTed
 - <strong>blastnPath -</strong> The location of the NCBI blast+ blastn program (default = blastn).
 - <strong>minLen -</strong> The minimum length of the sequences that will be BLASTed (default = 100).
 - <strong>BLASTResults -</strong> The number of returned results, or the depth of the reported results, saved from the BLAST (default = 250).
 - <strong>numCores -</strong> The number of cores used to run the function (default = 1, Windows systems can only use a single core).

 ### Output
-Two files are produced from this function, a BLAST run file and a BLAST results file for each of the fasta files in the target directory.
+Two files are produced from this function, a BLAST run file and a BLAST results file for each of the [Fasta](https://en.wikipedia.org/wiki/FASTA_format) files in the target directory.

 ### Intrepretation
 The BLAST run file contains the command used to run the BLAST search.
 The BLAST results file includes all results in a tab delimited .tsv file format with the columns qseqid, sseqid, staxid, qcovs, pident, ssciname, scomname, qstart, qend, sstart, send, evalue.